Tips to Make Your Website Design Convert

 Cut down your form fields.
 Eliminate supplementary CTA buttons.
 Minimize the consumer’s options.
 This is called the Paradox of Choice, or Hick’s Law.
 The more effort required of a person to fill in fields or pick one of many, the longer they’ll take to respond and, ultimately, the less likely it is they’ll convert.
 Even a distracting website can have the same effect.

 People just don’t like being overwhelmed.
 This principle is best exemplified in the world-famous jam study, whereby researchers had 24 jams on sale at a food market, then the next day just 6.
 By greatly reducing the varieties of jam on offer, sales increase tenfold.
 Fewer options = More sales.

 Providing this kind of subtle direction gives your leads a simple, enticing action they can do, resulting in quicker and easier conversions.
 Everyone’s a winner!

 Logos and copy in specific kinds of font elicit significant emotion in readers.
 This is why choosing the right typeface to communicate your brand correctly is so important in website design.
 Read through the examples below for some basic feelings and psychological associations with each kind of typeface, and take a look at this for some ideas.

-- Script connotes elegance, sophistication, affection (example: Cadillac)
+- Script connotes elegance, sophistication, and affection (example: Cadillac)

-- Serif is traditional, respectable, reliable, comfortable (example: Google)
+- Serif is traditional, respectable, reliable, and comfortable (example: Google)

-- Sans Serif is clean, modern, chic, objective (example: Appscore logo)
+- Sans Serif is clean, modern, chic, and objective (example: Appscore logo)

-- Display fonts are amusing, friendly, expressive, unique (example: Disney logo)
+- Display fonts are amusing, friendly, expressive, and unique (example: Disney logo)

 4. Use Storytelling in Website Design